SillyGhost99/FOOTBALL_UCL_PREDICTION_ML_MODEL/README.md

 FBref (xG, advanced stats — manual/rate-limited extraction only) ClubElo — free Elo ratings

 Raw data is not committed to this repo (see .gitignore).
-Download instructions and source links will be added here as datasets are finalized.
+Download instructions and source links will be added here as datasets are finalized.. it will be posted soon